 – Integrates seamlessly with Amazon Alexa & Google Assistant

-– It’s pretty like a black volcanic flower with three crystalline petals; its designers knew that the girlfriends and wives would have a say in the matter.
+– It’s pretty as a black volcanic flower with three crystalline petals; its designers knew that the girlfriends and wives would have a say in the matter.

 – It’s not endearing, like the Linksys WRT1200AC.